 Students can apply to a variety of institutions to do research over the summer.
 The National Science Foundation (NSF) sponsored Research Experiences for Undergraduates (REU) is a popular option.
 Below are some examples of recent student experiences.

 Organometallics | Carolyn

 My summer research took place at Harvey Mudd College in sunny Claremont California.
 I spent ten weeks learning about organometallics, proton NMR (nuclear magnetic resonance), GC/MS (gas chromatography mass spectrometry), flash chromatography and general laboratory procedures.
 I met some great Mudd students and worked for a very supportive research advisor.
 He agreed to write a letter of recommendation for future careers/academic endeavors and is a resource that I can utilize in the future.
-Because of the great results we obtained, I have been invited to attend the American Chemical Society meeting in San Francisco, all expenses paid.
+Because of the great results we obtained, I attended the American Chemical Society meeting in San Francisco to present our research.
+In addition, I received a travel grant to cover all my expenses.
 This experience gave me a taste of what graduate school is like and it helped me realize that graduate school is not as scary as it may seem.
 The REU was a wonderful opportunity for me and I really enjoyed every minute of it.
 I never thought I would love doing lab work as much as I did, until I spent a summer at Harvey Mudd.

 Computational Chemistry | Rachel